textlab/cglossa/README.md

-External SAML login (used e.g. by Feide) is done via an external daemon that creates a new session (and possibly a new user) after successful authentication.
-To enable external login, `SAML_LOGIN_URL` and `SAML_LOGOUT_URL` must be set in `config.sh`.
-You may also optionally set `SAML_LOGIN_IMG` with the URL to the logo of the identity provider.
-At the Text Laboratory, the URLs for using Feide are as follows:
+External SAML login (used e.g. by Feide) is done via an external daemon that creates a new session (and possibly a new user) after successful authentication. `SAML_LOGOUT_URL` can be set in `config.sh` to provide a logout link.
+At the Text Laboratory, the we configure it as follows:

-    export SAML_LOGIN_URL='https://www.tekstlab.uio.no/glossa2/login/feide'
-    export SAML_LOGOUT_URL='https://www.tekstlab.uio.no/glossa2/logout/feide'
-    export SAML_LOGIN_IMG='https://www.tekstlab.uio.no/glossa2/logo/feide.png'
+    export SAML_LOGOUT_URL='https://tekstlab.uio.no/glossa2/saml/logout'

 ### Deployment